Followers

 Glover's Marblehead Regiment in action at Pelham

-Not to be denied, the British reorganized and once more attacked with all 4,000 men and seven cannons.
-They bombarded the Continentals stationed behind the stone wall.
-Under the cover of the artillery fire, the infantry launched its attack.
-But most British artillery rounds fell low or flew high.
-The few that crashed into the stone walls barely did damage.
+Not to be denied, the British reorganized and attacked again with all 4,000 men and seven cannons.
+They bombarded the Continentals behind the stone wall.
+Under cover of artillery fire, the infantry launched its attack.
+Most British shells fell short or flew high, and the few that hit the stone walls caused little damage.
 The bombardment had little effect.
-Prepared, the Americans unleashed another lethal volley on the advancing infantry at 50 yards.
-This time the British returned with volley after volley.
-The firefight went on for a long 20 minutes.
-Finally, the British artillery moved up in close support, and this time, the effect was telling.
-Now, under pressure from combined arms, the lead American regiment fell back.
-The next regiment provided strong covering fire to keep the British at bay until their comrades were safe.
-The British now turned and attacked the position of the 3rd Continentals, who were stationed behind a stone wall on the other side of the road.
-Both sides kept up a steady fire.
-The British moved forward several times, and several times, the American fire broke their lines.
-However, the British superior numbers eventually began to overwhelm the Americans.
-Realizing this, Glover pulled the regiment back to another stone wall on the crest of a hill.
-The next regiment in line, the 26th Continentals, soon engaged the advancing enemy.
-Once more, using the cover of a stone wall, the 26th fired one last volley before Glover gave the order to retreat.
-Moving in good order, Glover's brigade crossed a bridge over the Hutchinson River.
-Glover left a rearguard of 150 men of the 14th Massachusetts Continentals to cover them.
-True to form, though, Howe decided not to exploit the situation.
-He camped his forces on a hill on the opposite side of the stream but made no attempt to cross the stream.
-This enabled Glover to pull his brigade back to Yonkers.
+Prepared, the Americans unleashed another deadly volley on the advancing infantry at 50 yards.
+This time, the British responded with volley after volley.
+The firefight lasted a full 20 minutes.
+Finally, British artillery moved closer in support, and this time, their fire was effective.
+Under pressure from combined arms, the lead American regiment fell back.
+The next regiment provided strong covering fire to keep the British at bay until their allies could retreat.
+The British then turned to attack the position of the 3rd Continentals, stationed behind a stone wall on the other side of the road.
+Both sides kept firing steadily.
+The British advanced several times, but each time, American fire broke their lines.

 Glover's smartly executed defensive withdrawal